 My husband Noah tells me that every time he goes to the supermarket he agonizes over which eggs to buy.
 Are the certified humane eggs better than the certified organic?
 Does the fact that the eggs say cage-free mean the same as humane?
-If the carton says natural does that mean the same as free range?
+If the carton says natural does that mean the same as free-range?
 Noah’s right, it really is confusing.
-So if you’ve every stood in front of a stack of egg cartons in the supermarket and wondered what’s the best choice, this blog is for you.
+So if you’ve ever stood in front of a stack of egg cartons in the supermarket and wondered what’s the best choice, this blog is for you!

 Natural This label claim has no relevance to animal welfare and is really more about marketing than anything else.
 According to the USDA, these eggs have “no artificial ingredients or added color and [are] only minimally processed,” but let’s face it most eggs don’t have anything added to them and aren’t processed so the term ends up being meaningless.

 Fertile These eggs were laid by hens who lived with roosters, meaning they most likely were not caged.
 Though they cost more to produce (and they spoil faster), there is no real difference in these eggs, since refrigeration prevents embryos from developing.

 Omega-3 Enriched This label claim has no relevance to animal welfare but the eggs may be slightly better for you because the hens are fed a special diet containing flaxseed, which is higher in Omega-3 fatty acids than other grains, yielding eggs that have a higher omega 3 content and so can benefit your heart.

 Antibiotic-Free This means that the chickens laying these eggs received no drugs, however, there is no oversight for this label which means that there is no official inspection to check the veracity of these claims.